-As mentioned before, since you might not need footage after even a day, so storage may not be a top priority in a dash cam for you.
-However, having to remember to delete older footage and clear your memory card could be overlooked easily.
-Then when you actually need certain footage, nothing new will have been saved.
-If you have Wifi on your dash cam, necessary footage can be imported and transferred directly to your phone.
+Another thing is when you need certain footage, nothing new will have been saved.
+If you have Wifi on your dash cam, necessary footage can be imported and transferred right to your phone.
 If not, you need to manually remove the SD card and save the files onto your computer.
-A larger storage will keep the footage for longer, just in case a situation arises where you need to dig through files for one that happened a few weeks ago.

 G-sensor and Parking Mode

 This triggers automatic recording when any external impact is detected by the cam, such as a bump or a scrape.
 Most G-sensor recorded footage can last up to 30 seconds with or without audio recording.
 The overwriting function will save these 30 second clips.

 The parking feature keeps your car and all your belongings inside safe from burglars.
 It acts as a 24-hour security guard and activates when it detects suspicious forces.
 You will need to wire your car for these features.
 We have a how-to post on how to install a dashcam.